common name: oriental fruit fly

 Asia: Bangladesh, Bhutan, Cambodia, China (southern), Hong Kong, India (numerous states), Indonesia, Japan (Ryukyu Islands), Laos, Malaysia, Myanmar, Nepal, Ogasawara Islands, Pakistan, Philippines, Sri Lanka, Taiwan, Thailand, Vietnam

-In the United States, it is currently present on all major Hawaiian islands after being accidentally introduced into Hawaii in 1944 or 1945 (Mau 2007).
+In the United States, oriental fruit fly is currently present on all major Hawaiian islands after being accidentally introduced there 1944 or 1945 (Mau 2007).

 Adult: The adult, which is noticeably larger than a house fly, has a body length of about 8.0 mm; the wing is about 7.3 mm in length and is mostly hyaline.
 The color of the fly is very variable, but there are prominant yellow and dark brown to black markings on the thorax.
 Generally, the abdomen has two horizontal black stripes and a longitudinal median stripe extending from the base of the third segment to the apex of the abdomen.
 These markings may form a T-shaped pattern, but the pattern varies considerably.
 The ovipositor is very slender and sharply pointed.